RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ---

 Manually triggering the deployment pipeline to run is useful but the real goes is to be able to build and deploy every change in code or configuration at least to lower environments (e.g. dev and test) and ideally all the way to production with some manual approvals in-place.

 In order to automate triggering the pipeline, you can define a webhook on your Git repository to notify OpenShift on every commit that is made to the Git repository and trigger a pipeline execution.

-You can get see the webhook links in the [OpenShift web console]({{ CONSOLE_URL}}) by going to `Build >> Pipelines`, clicking on the pipeline and going to the `Configurations` tab.
+You can get see the webhook links in the [OpenShift web console]({{ CONSOLE_URL}}) by going to _Builds > Build Configs > Webhooks_.
+You will find _secret variables_ in _YAML_ tab.

 Copy the Generic webhook url which you will need in the next steps.

-Go to your [Git repository]({{GIT_URL}}/userXX/cloud-native-workshop-v2m1-labs.git), then click on `Settings`.
+Go to your [Git repository]({{GIT_URL}}/userXX/cloud-native-workshop-v2m1-labs.git), then click on **Settings**.

 ![Repository Settings]({% image_path cd-gogs-settings-link.png %}){:width="900px"}

-On the left menu, click on `Webhooks` and then on `Add Webhook` button and then `Gogs`.
+On the left menu, click on **Webhooks** and then on **Add Webhook** button and then **Gogs**.

 Create a webhook with the following details:

-* `Payload URL`: paste the Generic webhook url you copied from the `monolith-pipeline`
+* Payload URL: paste the Generic webhook url you copied from the **monolith-pipeline**
-* `Content type`: `application/json`
+* Content type: **application/json**

-Click on `Add Webhook`.
+Click on **Add Webhook**.

 ![Repository Webhook]({% image_path cd-gogs-webhook-add.png %}){:width="660px"}

 All done.
 You can click on the newly defined webhook to see the list of *Recent Delivery*.
-Clicking on the `Test Delivery` button allows you to manually trigger the webhook for testing purposes.
-Click on it and verify that the `monolith-pipeline` start running immediately.
+Click on the **Test Delivery** button allows you to manually trigger the webhook for testing purposes.
+Click on it and verify that the _monolith-pipeline_ start running immediately.

 `Congratulations!` You have added a human approval step for all future developer changes.
 You now have two projects that can be visualized as: